Periodic Table Of Elements Ionic Charges

 Ions are formed when atoms either gain or lose electrons to achieve a stable electron configuration.
 Atoms strive to have a full outermost electron shell, which typically contains eight electrons (octet rule), similar to the noble gases (Group 18).

 Cations: These are positively charged ions formed when atoms lose electrons.
 Metals typically lose electrons to form cations.
-For example, sodium (Na) loses one electron to form a sodium ion (Na+), achieving the same electron configuration as neon (Ne).
+As an example, sodium (Na) loses one electron to form a sodium ion (Na+), achieving the same electron configuration as neon (Ne).
 Calcium (Ca) loses two electrons to form a calcium ion (Ca2+), achieving the same electron configuration as argon (Ar).

 Predicting Ionic Charges